DigiDuncan/Charm-Legacy/docs/charm-gamemode.md

 Due to the activation method, "Tap" or "HOPO" slap notes are invalid, as are most other modifiers (other than Charm Power.)

-Slap notes appear visually as white, thin bars across the entire highway, like an open note but thinner.
+Slap notes appear visually as white and yellow, thin bars across the entire highway, like an open note but thinner.

 ### Directional Notes (Up-Notes and Down-Notes)
 Up-Notes and Down-Notes (`N 272` and `N 273` flags, respectively) are notes that must be strummed in that direction or fail activation.